KeenMate/apprentice-program/CSharp/007-ImageResizer/README.md

 - Command line arguments works like this
 	- All parameters starts with - or --
-		- For example command resize can be entered as -r or -resize, to resize images the application would be called ImageResizer3000.exe -r or ImageResizer3000.exe --resize
+		- For example command resize can be entered as -r or --resize, to resize images the application would be called ImageResizer3000.exe -r or ImageResizer3000.exe --resize
 	- First argument is directory path
 		- If user does not enter directory path, ask user to enter it
 		- For example, ImageResizer3000.exe c:\\temp\\images --resize